yjperez/teleport/rfd/0014-custom-approval-conditions.md

 be powerless to deny access to the role because of the presence of an unrelated role within the request.

-As discussed above, we *could* choose to treat proposals as relating only to the exact outcome they describe.
+As discussed above, we *could* choose to treat reviews as relating only to the exact outcome they describe.
 In the above discussion, however, we were treating approvals as being strictly related to the *exact* set of roles they proposed (i.e. `["foo"]` has no relation to `["foo","bar"]`).
 If we take this route with denials, then denying access to `["staging"]` does not deny access